 It’s safe to say there is an immense variety of PADI Courses available today!
 From beginner courses and specialties right through to professional levels that allow you to revel in diving across the globe.
 However, you may be wondering about the differences between some of the more similar courses.
 For example, what is the Deep Diver vs. Advanced Open Water Diver course?
 What are the differences and similarities?

 Once you’ve completed the Open Water Diver course, you’ll definitely want to continue your diving education.
-The next steps you are able to take include the PADI Deep Diver course and the PADI Advanced Open Water Diver course.
-Keep reading to find out which one is right for you.
+The next steps you can take include the PADI Adventure Diver or Advanced Open Water Diver course.
+Once you are certified as an Adventure Diver or Advanced Open Water Diver and you meet the minimum age requirement, you can enroll in the PADI Deep Diver Specialty course.
+Keep reading to find out more.

 PADI Advanced Open Water Diver